cosmos/cosmos-sdk/docs/core/upgrade.md

 ## Adding New Modules In Upgrades

 Entirely new modules can be introduced to the application during an upgrade.
-The SDK recognizes new modules during upgrades and will call the corresponding module's `InitGenesis` function to setup its initial state.
+The SDK recognizes new modules during upgrades because their consensus version in the `fromVM` `VersionMap` is 0.
+In this case, `RunMigrations` will call the corresponding module's `InitGenesis` function to setup its initial state.
 This can be skipped if the module does not require any inital state.
 Otherwise, it is important to implement `InitGenesis` for new modules to successfully upgrade your application without error.

 In the scenario where your application does not need any inital state via `InitGenesis`, you must take extra steps to ensure `InitGenesis` is skipped to avoid errors.
 To do so, you simply need to update the value of the module version in the `VersionMap` in the `UpgradeHandler`.